jdeniau/behat-docs/cookbooks/creating_a_behat_extension.rst

 Congratulations!
 You have just created a simple Behat extension that logs scenario durations.
 This extension demonstrates the three essential steps to building a Behat extension: defining an extension, creating an initializer, and configuring contexts.

 Feel free to experiment with this extension and expand its functionality.
-For further learning, check out the `Behat hooks documentation <https://behat.org/en/latest/user_guide/context/hooks.html>`_ and explore existing extensions on `GitHub <https://github.com/search?o=desc&q=behat+extension+in%3Aname%2Cdescription+language%3APHP&ref=searchresults&s=stars&type=Repositories>`_.
+For further learning, check out the :doc:`Behat hooks documentation</user_guide/context/hooks>` and explore existing extensions on `GitHub <https://github.com/search?o=desc&q=behat+extension+in%3Aname%2Cdescription+language%3APHP&ref=searchresults&s=stars&type=Repositories>`_.

 Happy testing!